yihui/tikzDevice/cran-comments.md

 about the name "Tantau" and about "LaTeX".

 ## Downstream dependencies
-I have also run R CMD check on the nine downstream dependencies.
+I have also run R CMD check on the three downstream dependencies.
-The checks passed, see http://bit.ly/1PwG6s5 for details.
+The checks passed.